aragon/osx/packages/contracts/docs/osx/01-how-it-works/02-framework/02-plugin-management/02-plugin-setup/01-security-risk-mitigation.md

 ---
-title: Security
+title: Plugin Security and Risks
 ---

 ## Risks and Their Mitigation

-Adding code to your DAO in the form of plugins can introduce risks, particularly, if this code comes from unaudited and untrusted sources.
+Extending the functionality of your DAO in the form of plugins can introduce risks, particularly, if this code comes from unaudited and untrusted sources.

 ### Risks